Fast computation of isomorphisms of hyperelliptic curves and explicit Galois descent: Isomorphisms between forms and hyperelliptic curves

-We have programmed the algorithm in \textsc{magma v2.18-2}, on the basis of the first setting.
-In particular, we have implemented the covariant $C_{4,2}$ using~\eqref{eq:ff24}, and we have measured the timings of the resulting procedure, \texttt{IsGL2EquivCovariant}, in the same experiments as in Section~\ref{sec:classical-approach}.
-The results are in Table~\ref{tab:isgl2equiv}.
-As expected, computing isomorphisms is much faster with the help of covariants, even if the forms are split over $k$.
+We have programmed Algorithm~\ref{alg:covariant} in Magma (version 2.18-2), using the first setting of the parameters.
+In particular, we have implemented the covariant $C_{4,2}$ using Equation~\eqref{eq:ff24}, and we have measured the timings of the resulting procedure, \texttt{IsGL2EquivCovariant}, in the same experiments as in Section~\ref{sec:classical-approach}.
+The results are presented in Table~\ref{tab:isgl2equiv}.
+As expected, computing isomorphisms is much faster with the help of covariants, even if the forms are split over~$k$.